Innovate Your Employee Experience

 Adopt a process to explore new ideas in a way that does not negatively impact current operations

 Innovation is not a process that requires incremental time.
-As a matter of fact, gathering people together in a room and asking them to innovate works counter to the way our brains process ideas.
-If innovation is baked into what you do in a daily basis, new ideas can flourish without taking time away from other important activities.
+Gathering people together in a room and asking them to innovate works counter to the way our brains process ideas.
+If innovation is baked into what you do daily, new ideas can flourish without taking time away from other important activities.